HugoY1/r1d-staking-ui/README.md

 # R1D Staking UI
-This is the frontend staking portal for the R1D DAO project.
+This is a complete frontend staking portal for the R1D DAO project, ready to deploy on Vercel.